onetimeconfession/imsorry/README.md

 Again, I'm sorry for letting you down.
 I'm sorry that I will not regret good and bad things we did while we were together.
 I appreciate everthing you do and I genuinely love you though this doesn't matter anymore.
 I forgive you, even if you don't apologise I will still do.
 I only hope that you don't block me in any way.
 That's the only thing I fear.
 I'm sorry I can't give you a proper good bye.
 I want to stay in contact with you, stay in good terms though it's different from when we were together.

 Thank you for everything, I wish you forgiveness and all the good things from here on.
 You are such a strong girl living in this world, nothing can stay in your way.
 I will be watching, and praying for your success.
+I hope you find someone you truly and genuinely love.
 Feel free to reply, I really want to know what you think.

 Sayonara,
 Abim